 - A promising opening tacking shot.
 Zinnemann and Freund (also worked on Metropolis, Dracula) move the camera through the dense fog from right to left looking at the seven crosses.
 This shot is repeated half-way through the film recapping who is caught (the seven crosses stand for seven prisoners that escape a concentration camp and the Nazi leader vow to catch and hang them all).
 A nice formal touch

-- The main narrative (Tracey’s escape) is intercut nicely with the capture of the other six (they show a few of them actually not skip the others—poor form again).
+- The main narrative (Tracy’s escape) is intercut nicely with the capture of the other six (they show a few of them actually not skip the others—poor form again).

 - Zinnemann was from Austria/Hungary.
 Freund from German—the highlight of the film is that opening shot and the way they shoot the street lights—certainly an expressionism influence on both

-- It is a strange performance for Tracey—he’s fine- he’s just undercut by the voice-over decision
+- It is a strange performance for Tracy—he’s fine- he’s just undercut by the voice-over decision

 - Recommend but not in the top 10 of 1944